-Many business owners self insure because of exclusions, or gaps in their commercial coverage.
-In general, those who opt for self insurance plans typically lean on their own, after-tax funds to cover losses, ultimately retaining the risk and hoping that the funds will be there when needed by the uninsured catastrophe.
+Many business owners self-insure because of policy exclusions or gaps in their commercial coverage.
+Those who opt for self-insurance plans typically lean on their own, after-tax funds to cover losses, ultimately retaining the risk and hoping that the funds will be there when needed by the uninsured catastrophe.

 As a type of “self-insurance,” captive insurance is a formal plan whereby a business owner forms his or her own bona fide insurance company to fund losses.
 There are many benefits of a captive insurance company.
 The insurance coverages are tailored to the needs of the business.
 The relationship between the insurer and the insured minimizes the often seen arbitrary claim denial from conventional insurers.
 Of course, the risk must still be covered up-front by a formal insurance policy from the captive insurer for which a fair premium is paid for the covered loss.
 Additionally, there is a 0% Federal income tax paid on the captive’s underwriting profits under Internal Revenue Code Section 831(b).
 The captive may also provide ancillary benefits, all depending on the insurer’s domicile and financial condition, such as dividends to the captive’s owners and secured loans to affiliates.
 Ultimately, business owners of self-insured companies can unlock powerful risk coverage and improved financial efficiency.

 Capstone’s Turnkey Approach to Self-Insurance